 WI: SE19_27

 Final approval targeted (Deadline of PC resolution): February 2014

+Editor note: Requested contributions on rules suggestion with supporting rationales for Tx/Rx deviation from the duplex spacing:

+Producer declaration

+Any other suitable rule.

 Scope

 It is commonly understood that, while in the old GSM times when only voice/SMS signals were used the DL/UL traffic was symmetric, in the new generation of mobile access the DL/UL data traffic has become asymmetric.
-This may be also be reflected in the relevant backhauling network.
+This may be also reflected in the relevant backhauling network.

 It is undoubted that if a P-P link may be deployed with DL/UL asymmetric channel size there is, in principle, some spectrum saving; however, it is still needed to be analysed if such “unidirectional” spectrum saving can effectively be reused in the same area network and which is the possible additional burden in term of frequency coordination and equipment complexity.

 Therefore, the possible use of asymmetric go/return capacity in P-P links for mobile backhauling networks, while adding flexibility for the user and potential spectrum saving, poses a number of questions for its practical application.
-The main differences from conventional symmetric applications are related to the unavoidable variable transmit-receive frequency separation; however, for reducing complexity in equipment this separation should remain close to the basic duplex spacing of the channel plan.
+The main differences from conventional symmetric applications are related to the unavoidable variable transmit-receive frequency separation, which may change the existing design considerations.
+In a specific frequency band, this separation should be indicated by each equipment producer.

 Standing the significant impact, the possible asymmetric P-P link practice is intended as a “medium-long term” improvement; therefore, it should be seen in the light of the most updated forecast on the expected DL/UL user data asymmetry.
 In addition, the asymmetry factor can be influenced by the access network asymmetry, in FDD and TDD deployments, which is presently under study with a focus on the LTE networks.

 Consequently, the content of this Report aims to address:

-The possible amount, in forthcoming data usage patterns in LTE and HSDPA+ networks backhauling, of uplink/downlink asymmetry and its distribution in links carrying aggregated traffic in different segments of backhauling network from periphery to the core network gateways;
+The possible amount, in forthcoming data usage patterns in LTE and HSDPA+ networks backhauling, of the uplink/downlink asymmetry and its distribution in links carrying aggregated traffic in different segments of backhauling network from periphery to the core network gateways;

-The possible benefits, in terms of spectrum saving, downlink capacity increase, network versatility, of using asymmetric go/return in Point-to-Point links within t backhauling networks;
+The possible benefits in terms of spectrum saving, downlink capacity increase, network versatility, of using asymmetric go/return in Point-to-Point links within the backhauling networks;

 The impact of go/return asymmetry (“channel size asymmetry” implying also a variable transmit/receive separation on typical P-P equipment design;